-Immediately after soaking for two hours at 65°F, perform a 24-hour diurnal test using the temperature profile shown in Table 6-1.
+Immediately after soaking for two hours at 65°F, purge the enclosure to reduce the hydrocarbon concentration to background levels and perform a 24-hour diurnal test using the temperature profile shown in Table 6-1.

 Table 6-1.
 Diurnal Temperature Profile